-While stock options have not been granted since fiscal year 2010, the exercise price of stock options is always no less than the closing price of our stock on the grant date.
+While we have not granted stock options since fiscal year 2010, our policy requires that the exercise price of stock options is always no less than the closing price of our stock on the grant date.
 Subject to applicable local law, the grant date for equity awards to all eligible participants, including our named executive officers, is on the first business day after the grant approval date that our stock trading window is open and that is not otherwise within our stock trading blackout policy.
 These procedures provide assurance that the grant dates are not being manipulated to result in an exercise price that is favorable to us or our employees.